Alejandro Valdés

-Alejandro Enrique Valdés Tobier (born November 18, 1988) is a Cuban freestyle wrestler.
+Alejandro Enrique Valdés Tobier (born 18 November 1988) is a Cuban freestyle wrestler.
 He competed in the men's freestyle 65 kg event at the 2016 Summer Olympics, in which he was eliminated in the repechage by Haislan Garcia of Canada.

 He represented Cuba at the 2020 Summer Olympics, in which he was eliminated in the opening round by Daulet Niyazbekov of Kazakhstan.

 He competed in the 65 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

 In 2024, at the Pan American Wrestling Olympic Qualification Tournament held in Acapulco, Mexico, he earned a quota place for Cuba for the 2024 Summer Olympics held in Paris, France.
+He finished eleventh in the men's freestyle 65 kg event at the 2024 Olympics.